fxshan/mobilesam-task/README.md

 This microservice uses FastAPI to explore the MobileSam segmentation model as a RESTful API.
 The service allows users to upload images and get segmentation results.

+**Note**
+- The FastAPI is defined in the server.py file.
+- A Dokerfile is created to enable the docker image building and runing.
+- This README file is created to provide clear instructions for setting up, running, and interacting with the service.

 ## Setup

 1. **Clone this repository:**